sergevar/paulgrahamblog/cleaned/own.md

 [^4]: Collaboration is powerful too.
 The optimal organization would combine collaboration and ownership in such a way as to do the least damage to each.
 Interestingly, companies and university departments approach this ideal from opposite directions: companies insist on collaboration, and occasionally also manage both to recruit skaters and allow them to skate, and university departments insist on the ability to do independent research (which is by custom treated as skating, whether it is or not), and the people they hire collaborate as much as they choose.

 [^5]: If a company could design its software in such a way that the best newly arrived programmers always got a clean sheet, it could have a kind of eternal youth.
 That might not be impossible.
 If you had a software backbone defining a game with sufficiently clear rules, individual programmers could write their own players.

-Thanks to Trevor Blackwell, Paul Buchheit, Andy Hertzfeld, Jessica Livingston, and Peter Norvig for reading drafts of this.